Gratitude to our groomers

 While some groomers found Nordic Pulse easier to use than others, all groomers can agree that the wind can be the greatest challenge to doing the job.
 Groomers could be miles into setting a track, and the wind storm can come in from nowhere and take out all of their work.

-And one thing skiers call all agree on is there wouldn’t be nordic skiing without the groomers who make it all happen.
+One thing skiers can all agree on is that Nordic skiing wouldn’t exist without the groomers who make it all happen.

 The Nordic community has groomers to thank.